JohnsonHarleyR/javaScriptPractice/README.md

 Practice as I teach myself JavaScript.
 <br><br>
 The important files can be found by navigating to src/main/.<br>
-Then look under resources/static/js to find the JavaScript.<br>
-Look underwebapp/WEB-INF/views to find the HTML/JSP pages.
+Then look under resources/static/js to find the JavaScript files, or look under webapp/WEB-INF/views to find the HTML/JSP pages.
 <br><br>
 <b>More will probably come in the future!</b>